-As The Management Whisperer ® I help business owners, directors and managers resolve their challenges through coaching.
+My role as The Management Whisperer ® is to help business owners, directors and managers resolve their challenges through coaching.
 My Coaching Six-Pack comprises a series of six coaching sessions that can help you work through those challenges in those roles.

 My approach creates the space and time for you to work through your challenges by asking you good questions.
 Critically, it is important to me that you, the client, owns the coaching process.
 In this way you, by retaining control, can arrive at a solution that works for you in your situation.